Thurston's fragmentation and c-principles: On h-principle theorems whose formal sections have highly connected fibers

 \end{prop} We first explain the strategy to prove that $j_1$ is a homology isomorphism before we embark on proving \Cref{j_1}.
 We have the following general lemma about filtered spaces (\cite[Lemma 2, Section 27]{mather2011homology}): \begin{lem} Consider the commutative diagram of spaces

-Suppose: \begin{itemize} \item $X_{\infty}$ and $Y_{\infty}$ are the union of $X_i$'s and $Y_i$'s respectively and for each $i$, the pairs $(X_i, X_{i-1})$ and $(Y_i, Y_{i-1})$ are good pairs. \item $f$, $\iota$ and $\iota'$ are weak homotopy equivalences. \item The filtration is so that if $f_1$ is $k$-acyclic (we say $f:A\to B$ is $k$-acyclic if it induces a homology isomorphism for homological degrees less than $k$ and surjection on degree $k$) for some $k$ then the induced map
+Suppose: \begin{itemize} \item $X_{\infty}$ and $Y_{\infty}$ are the union of $X_i$'s and $Y_i$'s respectively and for each $i$, the pairs $(X_i, X_{i-1})$ and $(Y_i, Y_{i-1})$ are good pairs.\footnote{The pair $(A,B)$ of topological spaces where $B\subset A$ is a good pair if there exists an open neighborhood of $B$ in $A$ such that it deformation retracts to $B$.} \item $f$, $\iota$ and $\iota'$ are weak homotopy equivalences. \item The filtration is so that if $f_1$ is $k$-acyclic \footnote{we say $f:A\to B$ is $k$-acyclic if it induces a homology isomorphism for homological degrees less than $k$ and surjection on degree $k$} for some $k$ then the induced map